-Fitness & Freshness helps track your levels of fitness, fatigue, and form over time.
-The Fitness & Freshness chart is currently only available to power meter or heart rate users with a Premium membership.
+Fitness & Freshness helps track your levels of Fitness, Fatigue, and Form over time.
+The Fitness & Freshness chart is available with a Strava subscription.

 How Fitness & Freshness is Calculated

-The Fitness & Freshness chart uses Training Load and/or Suffer Score to quantify your daily training.
-Training Load is calculated using power data and Suffer Score is calculated using heart rate data, so you'll need a power meter or heart rate monitor to take advantage of this feature.
+- The Fitness & Freshness chart uses Training Load and/or Relative Effort to quantify your daily training.
+Training Load is calculated using power data and Relative Effort is calculated using either heart rate data or Perceived Exertion input.

-For premium members with no power data available, we generate the chart using only Suffer Score.
-For those who have at least 10 rides with both Suffer Score and Training Load, the athlete-specific best-fit between the two is calculated and used to fill in Training Load for rides with heart rate but not power.
+- For Strava subscribers with no power data available, we generate the chart using only Relative Effort.
+For those who have at least 10 rides with both Relative Effort and Training Load, the athlete-specific best-fit between the two is calculated and used to fill in Training Load for rides with heart rate or Perceived Exertion but not power.

 Viewing your Fitness & Freshness Graph

-Hover over the Training tab at the top of any Strava page, then select Fitness & Freshness from the drop down menu - or simply visit http://www.strava.com/athlete/fitness.
+Hover over the Training tab at the top of any Strava page, then select Fitness & Freshness from the drop-down menu.

-Conceptually, fatigue is easy to understand; it's that tired feeling which limits your performance.
-We model it the same way as fitness, but on a shorter time scale.
-You'll notice the score go up quickly after a couple hard days, but also go down quickly as you take a few days off.
+- Conceptually, fatigue is easy to understand; it's that tired feeling that limits your performance.
+We model it the same way as fitness, but on a shorter timescale.
+You'll notice the score goes up quickly after a couple of hard days, but also go down quickly as you take a few days off.

 - Being in form, or "peaking," happens when one is very fit but not fatigued.
 Here we model this as the difference between your Fitness Score and your Fatigue Score.

 For more information, please visit our training glossary.